yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_index.md

 ### SPLIT INTO

 For hash-sharded indexes, you can use the `SPLIT INTO` clause to specify the number of tablets to be created for the index.
 The hash range is then evenly split across those tablets.
-Pre-splitting indexes, using `SPLIT INTO`, distributes index workloads on a production cluster.
+Presplitting indexes, using `SPLIT INTO`, distributes index workloads on a production cluster.
 For example, if you have 3 servers, splitting the index into 30 tablets can provide higher write throughput on the index.
 For an example, see [Create an index specifying the number of tablets](#create-an-index-specifying-the-number-of-tablets).

 {{< note title="Note" >}}

-By default, YugabyteDB pre-splits an index into `ysql_num_shards_per_tserver * num_of_tserver` tablets.
+By default, YugabyteDB presplits an index into `ysql_num_shards_per_tserver * num_of_tserver` tablets.
 The `SPLIT INTO` clause can be used to override that setting on a per-index basis.

 {{< /note >}}